 Photographers are often chomping at the bits to visit Paris, but I’ve been living here for three years and I still get overwhelmed when people ask me what to see.
-There is so much can’t-miss stuff, that you almost can’t help but miss most of it, but you’ll do a lot better if you know where to look.
+There is so much can’t-miss stuff to see that you can’t help but miss most of it, but you’ll do a lot better if you know where to look.

 Because so many of you are coming here for the summer and fall, I thought I would reach out to the wandering photographers out there and help you crack the nut that is Paris.
-You know about the Louvre, the Eiffel Tower, and the Cathedral of Notre Dame, but I’m going to try and give you a bird’s eye view of what comes after the obvious, so you can start to feel your way into this amazing city.
+You know about the Louvre, the Eiffel Tower, and the Cathedral of Notre Dame, but I’m going to try and give you a bird’s-eye view of what comes after the obvious, so you can start to find your way around this city’s endless marvels.
 Let’s get started.

 Most Charming Market Street: Rue Mouffetard

 Walking up the cobblestones of Rue Mouffetard is the loveliest way to introduce your camera to the food markets and specialty shops of Paris, from fishmongers to top-shelf cheeses and rows of pastries.
 The history of Rue Mouffetard goes back 2,000 years, and has inspired writers from Victor Hugo to Ernest Hemingway, who made his home here in the 20s.
 Climbing up the hill, you’ll pass a medieval church, a circular town square and eventually reach the Panthéon at the top.

 Best Park for a Photo Stroll: Jardin du Luxembourg

 At the edge of the Latin Quarter, the Luxembourg Gardens offer many pleasures for photographers along their footpaths and flower beds.
 Students study beneath the trees, children circle a merry-go-round, and neighbors sunbathe around the edges of the grand octagonal basin at the center.
 The gardens also house the famous Medici Fountain and Luxembourg Palace, where the French Senate now meets.